christianschuler8989/christianschuler8989.github.io/_pages/events.md

 					</td>
 					<td>
 						<p>
-							⭐ (Second Place) "Crazy Teaching" at Spring Hackathon with CHECK24
+							⭐ (Third Place) "Crazy Teaching" at Spring Hackathon with CHECK24
 						</p>
 						<p>
-							We were awarded the second place of all presented projects and received some T-Shirts to serve as free advertisement ;)
+							We were awarded the third place for our spontaneous creation and received some T-Shirts to serve as free advertisement ;)
 						</p>
 						<p>
 							💬 Raman invited us (Tania, Anran, and me) to this event and it was a lot of fun to cluelessly jump into a short project, trying to merge different ideas and ways of working in a (partially) new and unknown group!